BG1 Verdict: 65%

 As we’d pre-paid for our room and incurred no incidental charges, checking out at the end of our stay at Holiday Inn Express Poole was as simple as handing the key cards back to the receptionist.
 We didn’t have to queue, but if lines started to form there was an express check-out key drop box.
 Express by name, Express by nature.

-So, as we drove out of the car park, how did we reflect on our imminent Holiday Inn Express Poole review?
+So, as we drove out of the car park, how did we reflect on our stay at Holiday Inn Express Poole?
 We felt the tired room fell slightly below our expectations, while the food and beverage elements slightly exceeded what we’d anticipated.
 The car parking charge felt like either penny-pinching or bureaucracy that’s likely to sour the arrival experience for most.
 The staff we encountered throughout our stay were friendly and helpful.
 As far as budget hotels in Poole go, it was about right.
 Choice is limited and prices can soar at peak periods; the location of this hotel is better than some of its rivals.
 Taking everything into consideration, we would consider staying here again.
 We’ll be more enthusiastic when the rooms are refurbished.